Accessible France for All: France is the European nation that receives the largest number of foreign visitors (86 million tourists in France in 2018).

-With Le Mont Saint Michel (Actually a very inaccessible destination but which is also beautiful from the outside) and with the Landing Beaches of 1945 which determined the end of World War II in Europe
+Normandy with Le Mont Saint Michel (Actually a very inaccessible destination but which is also beautiful from the outside) and with the Landing Beaches of 1945 which determined the end of World War II in Europe

-With its wonderful partly accessible castles and their gardens
+The Loire Valley with its wonderful partly accessible castles and their gardens

-The main peninsula that stretches out into the Atlantic Ocean and is rich in beautiful natural landscapes, ancient villages and castles, popular traditions and delicious cuisine.
+Brittany, the main peninsula that stretches out into the Atlantic Ocean and is rich in beautiful natural landscapes, ancient villages and castles, popular traditions and delicious cuisine.

-Champagne region and other wine regions such as Burgundy, Bordeaux area and the Alsace, a region on the border of Germany and disputed for centuries between the 2 nations, which offers beautiful cities such as Strasbourg, Colmar, Mulhouse as well as tasty regional cuisine and wines among the most famous in France
+The Champagne region and other wine regions such as Burgundy, the Bordeaux area and the Alsace, a region on the border of Germany and disputed for centuries between the 2 nations, which offers beautiful cities such as Strasbourg, Colmar, Mulhouse as well as tasty regional cuisine and wines among the most famous in France

-In the South Lyon, the Alps, the Pyrenees, the Massif Central territory of ancient volcanoes, the French Riviera famous all over the world for its beaches and the main city Nice, Provence with the remains of the Roman period in Arles and other cities with a rich past such as Avignon, Marseille, Nimes, Montpellier, Carcassonne, … the great natural spaces of the Camargue, the vast area of marshes at the mouth of the Rhone populated by herds of horses and bulls.
+In the South Lyon, the Alps, the Pyrenees, the Massif Central territory of ancient volcanoes, the French Riviera famous all over the world for its beaches and the main city Nice, Provence with the remains of the Roman period in Arles and other cities with a rich past such as Avignon, Marseille, Nimes, Montepellier, Carcassonne, … the great natural spaces of the Camargue, the vast area of marshes at the mouth of the Rhone populated by herds of horses and bulls.